-It is considered that, of the above 2 funding options, the option, which best preserves equity across the whole of the City is Option B, and it is recommended that two Expression of Interest projects be submitted for 2006/07 Round Four Local Enhancement projects as shown on Attachment 1 on the basis that the City fund its portion of the project by recovering the costs from affected residents on a user pays principle.
+It is considered that, of the above 3 funding options, the option, which best preserves equity across the whole of the City is Option C, and it is recommended that two Expression of Interest projects be submitted for 2006/07 Round Four Local Enhancement projects as shown on Attachment 1 on the basis that the City fund its portion of the project by recovering 25% of the costs from affected residents on a user pays principle, with the City contributing 25% and the State 50%.
+This approach recognises that West Coast Drive only has residential lots on one side and not both sides which is the case for other residential project areas considered by Council previously.